Top 10 Reasons Why Children Who Start Reading Earlier in Life Benefit

 Sets Them Up For Academic Success

-Reading should really be considered the door to your child's early academic success.
-Numerous studies show that learning to read at an early age has distinct advantages from an academic perspective.
+Reading should be considered the key to your child's early academic success.
+Numerous studies show that learning to read early has distinct educational advantages.

 Children who start reading earlier are far more proficient (well, practice makes perfect), have superior general knowledge, and as mentioned earlier, have better comprehension skills.
 In addition, research has shown that early readers generally get higher grades than those who began later.

 Teaching your child to read may seem daunting, but fortunately, endless resources are available.
-The most important thing to remember is to keep it fun; after all, you want to instill a lifelong love of learning and reading.
+The most important thing to remember is to keep it fun; you want to instill a lifelong love of learning and reading.
+You can make reading fun by using different voices for characters, acting out the story, or even turning it into a game.

 We love the quote by Margaret Fuller, an American journalist and critic in the early 1900s - "Today a reader, tomorrow a leader."
 So, let's get them hooked on books before they discover the distracting world of electronics.